JorisJag/helloworld/README.md

 <img src="img_girl.jpg" width="200" height="400
 ">
 <h1>Joris Jager</h1>
 <p>I am Joris and I am born in Enschede.
 I live in Neede.
 Neede is a small village in the Achterhoek.
-I currently study Creative Technology at the University of Twente.</p>
+I currently study Creative Technology at the University of Twente.
+My hobbies are playing and watching soccer</p>
 <p>On this page I am going to upload my portfolio and a blog.</p>
 </body>
 </html>